What are benefits in kind?

 An employee's reward package for doing their job will include a salary (money) and may also include a selection of benefits in kind.

-Because the employee is receiving a benefit from his/her employer, he/she will often have to pay extra tax on the value of the benefit.
+Because the employee is receiving a benefit from their employer, they will often have to pay extra tax on the value of the benefit.
 The employer may also have to pay extra National Insurance to HMRC, as they would have done if they'd given the employee more cash instead of the benefit.
 The employer must tell HMRC about most benefits in kind that it provides for its staff, either by including the value of the benefit on the payroll, or by including the benefits on forms P11D.
 HMRC lays out rules for how it wants to hear about different benefits.

 Example of benefits in kind: